AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 <!--

-In the alpha phase, activation occurs outside of the UI.
+In the beta phase, activation occurs outside of the UI.
 TODO - check with PMs

 -->